Introduction to making a complaint

 - Australian Health Practitioner Regulation Agency (Ahpra);

-(see ‘Contacts’ at the end of this chapter).
 These processes are described below.

 Most public hospitals have complaints liaison officers who can help resolve a complaint.
 If a person is not satisfied with a health service they received, the HC Commissioner asks the person to raise their concerns with the organisation directly, before lodging a complaint with the HC Commissioner.
 Speaking directly with the health service provider is often the quickest and easiest way to resolve complaints.
 If the person remains dissatisfied, then the HC Commissioner may deal with the complaints, as set out below.